 Are you building an outdoor classroom, school recycling program, or pollinator garden?
 Have an idea for a school conservation project but don't know how to get started?

-We offer grants for teacher or student led school projects on an ongoing basis!
+We offer grants for teacher or student led school projects in Boone County on an ongoing basis!
 We also offer technical support and advice to make sure you and your students are on the path to success.